Creating a fair and sustainable cocoa sector

 Valrhona cocoa producer in Madagascar

-Through the portraits of our cocoa sourcers, discover some of the projects carried out on plantations and with our producer communities.
+Through the portraits of our cocoa sourcers, experts and partners, discover some of the projects carried out in our chocolate factory or on plantations with our producer communities.

 Cédric Robin